8. Academic integrity

 8.2.1 Cheating

 Cheating is the use of inappropriate, prohibited, or unacknowledged materials, information aids, or misrepresentation in any academic work.
-The unauthorized use of books, notes, online resources, electronic technology (including, but not limited to calculators, cell phones, tablets, voice and video recorders, and generative artificial intelligence (AI) (e.g., Chat GPT, Quilbot, list not inclusive) as well as conversation with others is restricted or forbidden in many instances of academic work and their use constitutes cheating.
+The unauthorized use of books, notes, online resources, electronic technology (including, but not limited to calculators, cell phones, tablets, voice, and video recorders, and generative artificial intelligence (AI) (e.g., Chat GPT, Quilbot, list not inclusive) as well as conversation with others is restricted or forbidden in many instances of academic work and their use constitutes cheating.
 You may not request others (including commercial or free term-paper organizations) or any other form of unauthorized assistance to conduct research or prepare any work for you.
-In addition, you may not distribute or receive an examination, test or other course material that are not obtained with the permission of the professor.
+In addition, you may not distribute or receive an examination, test or other course material that's not obtained with the permission of the professor.

 Contract cheating occurs when a student outsources their work to a third party with or without payment and then submits it for academic credit.
 The third party may include web-based services or people or resources known to the learner.
 Examples of contract cheating include, but are not limited to: